INTO THE WILD

 *Includes accommodations, all meals and park boat transportation from St. Marys, Georgia to Cumberland Island (9am Monday boat out and 10:15am Saturday boat back)

 We have had several people contact us to ask about their spouses joining but not taking the course.
 We only have room in our vehicles for eight students so spouses who wish to attend will need to navigate the island on foot or on bicycle if maximum enrollment is met.
+The room/board rate for spouses to attend but not participate in photography instruction, critiques and outings is $3,500.

 We are requiring that all students show proof of vaccination before attending this course.
+No exceptions.

 *Please note that when you complete this form we will email you the Hessler Workshops registration package and tuition invoice.
 Your spot is not secured until we receive back your completed paperwork and tuition payment.